wkumari/draft-vandergaast-edns-client-subnet/README.md

    the information in an ECS option it receives (too little address information, network address from a range not authorized to use the server, private/unroutable address space, etc), it SHOULD drop the query and return a REFUSED response.
-Note again that an ECS option with 0 address bits MUST NOT be refused.
+Note again that a query MUST NOT be refused solely because it provides 0 address bits.

    Be aware that at least one major existing implementation does not return REFUSED and instead just process the query as though the